Devonta Smith Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 Matchup vs. Dallas

-- Smith collected 28 receiving yards in his lone career matchup against the Cowboys, 28.0 more than his over/under in Saturday's game.
+- Against the Cowboys, Smith put up 28 receiving yards in his lone career matchup, 28.0 more than his over/under for Saturday's game.

-- Smith did not have a touchdown catch in that contest against the Cowboys.
+- Smith did not have a touchdown catch in that game against the Cowboys.

-- This week Smith will face the NFL's 24th-ranked pass defense (259.9 yards allowed per game).
+- The 259.9 yards per game the Cowboys are allowing through the air makes them the NFL's 24th-ranked pass defense.

-- With 22 passing TDs allowed this season, the Cowboys defense is ranked seventh in the league.
+- The Cowboys have allowed 22 touchdowns through the air (1.4 per game).
+They are seventh in the NFL in that category.

 Recent Performances

-- In last week's game against the Football Team, Smith was targeted six times and recorded three catches for 54 yards (18 yards per reception).
+- In last week's matchup with the Football Team, Smith hauled in three passes for 54 yards (18 yards per reception) while being targeted six times.

-- Smith's 11 receptions during his last three games have yielded 174 yards (58.0 ypg) and one touchdown.
-He's been targeted 18 times.
+- Smith's 11 catches (on 18 targets) have netted him 174 yards (58.0 ypg) and one touchdown during his last three games.

 Smith's Philadelphia Teammates